Maajid Nawaz, self-styled Islamic ‘reformer’ and founder of the Quilliam Foundation recently tweeted:

 […] Yet more ‘grooming gang’ (racially aggravated gang rape) convictions.
 Once again, all convicted are of my own heritage: British Pakistani Muslim.
 And there are more to come.
 Enough with the denial.
 Name it.
 Shame it.
 Protect the children.

 This tweet is the straw that broke the camel’s back.
-I am a Muslim woman of Pakistani heritage, mother, founding member and co-Chair of Faiths Against Child Sexual Exploitation (FACES).
-For the last three years I have been actively working with Muslim and Christian colleagues to raise awareness and understanding about CSE, in order to equip us all to better prevent, recognise and respond to it.
+I am a Muslim woman of Pakistani heritage, mother, founding member and co-chair of Faiths Against Child Sexual Exploitation (FACES).
+For the last three years I have been actively working with Muslim and Christian colleagues to raise awareness and understanding about child sexual exploitation (CSE), in order to equip us all to better prevent, recognise and respond to it.
 Maajid Nawaz’s language here is unacceptable.
 It’s damaging.
 It’s dangerous.
 And we cannot stay silent.

 Maajid Nawaaz himself has personally responded by branding critics of the reports as ‘racists’.
 This is a man who argues that there is a causal link between the ethnicity of the perpetrators and CSE.
 Whilst doing so, Nawaz and his colleagues cynically align themselves to their brown-ness to deflect legitimate criticism of their work and then, draw themselves away to protect themselves from the negative consequences of their words.
 This internalisation of racism is, in itself, systemic oppression and injustice.
 But this is perhaps a discussion for another day.